 To anyone looking for “ZuluTrade reliable” or “ZuluTrade scam”, to understand if ZuluTrade is indeed a real company, and not just one of the many scams we hear about today, we can say: ZuluTrade is not a scam.

 There are many scams in the forex field, carried out by phony investment broker agencies.
 ZuluTrade is not one of those companies.
 ZuluTrade is a regulated firm with several licenses, founded in 2007, therefore it’s been on the market for many years, with hundreds of employs in their offices all over the world, and with many partnerships with other important players of the financial markets.

 Furthermore, the ZuluTrade group has just been acquired by a large Chinese company, the Formax group.
-Here is the article of an important magazine of the industry.

 – Opening an Account with ZuluTrade, Where Does My Money Go?

 ZuluTrade is a cross-broker platform.
 ZuluTrade bridges brokers, specifically your broker and that of the Signal Provider you intend to copy.

 So, ZuluTrade per se is not a broker.
 To operate with ZuluTrade you will need to open a trading account with one of the recognized partner brokers.

 Your funds will then be held by the broker of your choice.